Dave Dobbyn: DD Smash (1980–1986)

 After Th' Dudes disbanded in 1980, Dobbyn formed a pop group DD Smash.
 The band's first release was the single "Lipstick Power", followed by "Bull by the Horns" (1981), thought to be about Dobbyn overcoming the stage fright he sometimes experienced while performing with Th' Dudes.
 Their first album Cool Bananas (1982) debuted in the New Zealand charts at number one.

-After Treavaun, DD smash released Deep in the Heart of Taxes (1983), an album recorded live at Auckland's popular eighties venue Mainstreet.
-Their final album, The Optimist (1984), although slicker sounding production-wise than its predecessor, showed signs of compromise with the dominant commercial, Blue-eyed soul inflected, synthpop sound of the post-new wave era of British and Australian music which was flooding the New Zealand charts at the time.
+After Cool Bananas, DD Smash released Deep in the Heart of Taxes (1983), an album recorded live at Auckland's popular eighties venue Mainstreet.
+Their final album, The Optimist (1984), although slicker sounding production-wise than its predecessor, showed signs of compromise with the dominant commercial, blue-eyed soul inflected, synth-pop sound of the post-new wave era of British and Australian music which was flooding the New Zealand charts at the time.
 Dobbyn apparently had his eye on the larger Australian market and it was not long before he had a number one solo hit there.

 In December 1984, DD Smash was playing an outdoor concert in Aotea Square in Auckland.
 During their set, a power failure led sections of the crowd to become restless.
 Some of the crowd started throwing beer bottles and police arrested them.
 The situation escalated and the riot squad was called in.
 Dobbyn made negative remarks about the police which allegedly spurred on the crowd.
 The concert was stopped by the police and sections of the crowd rioted, smashing shop windows along Queen Street.
 Prime Minister David Lange called a commission of inquiry and as a result, Dobbyn was charged with inciting a riot.
 The criminal prosecution against Dobbyn began in June 1985.
 His lawyer successfully defended him and he was acquitted on the charge of "behaving in a manner likely to cause violence against person or property and using insulting language".

 When DD Smash eventually disbanded, partially to make room for the commercially expanding vision of Dobbyn, they left behind them the hit singles "Outlook for Thursday" (1983) and the violin-tinged, hi perennial classic "Whaling" (1984).